knoxite/website/content/docs/storage-backends/content.md

 - replace the `http` / `https` protocol with `webdav` / `webdavs`
 - add your username and password to the URL

-The URL can now be used to initialize a repo:
+The URL can now be used to initialize a new repository:

 ```bash
 knoxite repo init -r webdavs://[user]:[password]@example.com/remote.php/webdav/[path]